 No, at the end of the day the air fryer does not have to be preheated.
 BUT, when you do not preheat it, you will most likely need to leave your meal in slightly longer.
 The preheating process only takes about 2-3 minutes and is worth it to do.
 If you forget though don’t fret, just add an additional minute or two.

 Can I put frozen chicken in air fryer?

 I have a few answers to this.
 I’ve not done this with legs but have made a tender air fryer frozen chicken breast!
 Amazingly enough it comes out really delicious with just salt, pepper and some seasonings.

-- You can make this healthy buttery cauliflower in your hot air machine, or we’ve made mashed cauliflower in a pressure cooker too.
+- You can make this healthy buttery cauliflower in your hot air machine, one of our favorites.

 - Fried pickles are a fun thing to make after your chicken is done.

 - These are by far the best mixed vegetables we make all the time

 - Easy brussel sprouts in the oven are great too

 - We have a bunch of other air fryer dinner recipes you can enjoy together here too

 How long is leftover fried chicken good for?

 Eating leftovers saves a lot of time and money.
 All foods spoil though if you leave it in the refrigerator too long.
 In general, if stored correctly in airtight containers it is safe to eat for three to four days.